 Further south, Odense’s July temperatures average between 12 and 22 degrees Celsius and January temperatures average between -1 and 4 degrees Celsius.

 Denmark has an area of just over 43,000 square kilometers.
-Denmark is far less mountainous than Norway and Sweden; it mostly features flatlands, with its highest point, the hill of Møllehøj, reaching 171 meters tall.
+The country is far less mountainous than Norway and Sweden; it mostly features flatlands, with its highest point, the hill of Møllehøj, reaching 171 meters in length.
 Denmark includes continental lagoons and inlets, as well as over 400 islands scattered across the North Sea.

 The gross national income per capita of Denmark is USD 48,836.
 Denmark’s economy is based on its high-tech agricultural and manufacturing industries, and its main exports are energy and food.